-Starting from 2019, we will invite Swiss and French technical school teams to participate in the onsite CTF.
-They will have a specific ranking in order to compete against each others.
-We will also have prizes for the winners.
-Each school team is also limited up to 8 player in which we allow maximum 2 professors/teaching assistants in the team.
+Student teams from technical schools and universities are welcome to the onsite CTF.
+They will benefit from a dedicated ranking in order to compete against each other.
+Each school team is also limited up to 8 players (including a maximum of 2 professors/teaching assistants).

-Please contact ctf [at] insomnihack.ch for more details or if you have any questions.
+Please contact ctf [at] insomnihack.ch for additional details or questions.

-For the onsite main event, make sure you bring power adapters and outlets, as well as a network cable.
+For the onsite event, make sure to bring power adapters and outlets, as well as a network cable for each participant.

-The first 3 teams of the school ranking will receive prices and swag sponsored by QoQa.
+The top 3 student teams will receive dedicated prices and swag.

 BOTS is a blue-team CTF where participants use Splunk - and other tools - to answer a variety of questions about security incidents that have occurred in a realistic but fictitious enterprise environment.
 It's designed to emulate how real security incidents look like and the type of questions analysts have to answer.
 You’ll be endorsing the role of an incident responder, facing down an adversary at all stages of an attack.

-The event will take place on the 21st of March and will last for 3 to 4 hours.
+The event takes place on the Thursday and lasts approximately 4 hours.
 You will play in a team of 1-4 people and compete against other participants.
 Each team is presented with a list of questions of varying difficulty through an automated BOTS scoring server.
 Each correct answer will be rewarded with an amount of points proportional to the question's difficulty.
 All questions require you to use Splunk to search, but not all questions can be answered without the help of other open source intelligence resources.
 Just like in the real world.